datacamp/community-courses-intro-to-data.world-in-python/chapter4.md

 # datadotworld module has been imported as dw
 import datadotworld as dw

-## We've written a SPARQL query for you and assigned it to the `sparql_query` variable:
+# We've written a SPARQL query for you and assigned it to the `sparql_query` variable:
 sparql_query = "PREFIX GOT: <http://data.world/tutorial/sparqltutorial/GOT.csv/GOT#> SELECT ?FName ?LName WHERE {?person GOT:House \"Stark\" . ?person GOT:FName ?FName . ?person GOT:LName ?LName .}"

-## Use the `query` method of the datadotworld module to run the query against `http://data.world/tutorial/sparqltutorial` dataset.
-Remember to specify it as a sparql query.
-## Assign the results to a `queryResults` variable.
+# Use the pre-defined SPARQL query to query dataset http://data.world/tutorial/sparqltutorial and return the results to a queryResults variable

-## Use the dataframe property of the resulting query to create a dataframe variable named `houseStark`
+# Use the dataframe property of the resulting query to create a dataframe variable named `houseStark`

-## Plot the stateStats results using State as the x-axis (matplotlib is already imported)
+# Use print() to print the dataframe to the screen.

 ```